FTB 2645 Publication Participation Guide for 2021 Revised: 08/2020

 - Send you a listing of accounts received and rejected in February.

 If you are a new agency we approved after November 1, then refer to the modified debtor account method for your first submission of records.
-You can send this the second week of January as an “add.”
+You can send your first submission the second week of January as an “add.”

 - Contact us if you would like us to send you a conversion chart with instructions to help you format your accounts.